-The General Plan 2015 Land Use Element designates intensities and density ranges in the CDSP area to support the vision of a series of pedestrian-oriented villages and districts with unique identities, bolstered by their vibrant mix of uses, amenities, and streetscapes.
-Updates included in the CDSP are intended to:
+The General Plan 2015 Land Use Element designates intensities and density ranges in the LPSP area to support the vision of a series of pedestrian-oriented villages and districts with unique identities, bolstered by their vibrant mix of uses, amenities, and streetscapes.
+Updates included in the LPSP are intended to:

-- Implement the General Plan density ranges, measured as dwelling units per acre (du/ac), and intensity by floor area ratios (FAR); - Shape development in a manner that creates a defined public realm and appropriate scale of buildings for a visually appealing community; - Reduce building massing through setback and stepback requirements that create appropriate transitions to residential neighborhoods; - Support high-quality architecture and urban design through modulation requirements and a varied roof lines incentive; - Require appropriate transitions to designated historic resources; and - Support opportunities to increase housing near transit and require various unit sizes to support individuals and families.
+• Implement the General Plan density ranges, measured as dwelling units per acre (du/ac), and intensity by floor area ratios (FAR), with amendments;

+- Shape development in a manner that creates a defined public realm and appropriate scale of buildings for a visually appealing community; - Reduce building massing through setback and stepback requirements that create appropriate transitions to residential neighborhoods; - Support high-quality architecture and urban design through modulation requirements; - Require appropriate transitions to designated historic resources; and - Support opportunities to increase housing near transit and require various unit sizes to support individuals and families.